matintynn/todo-app-1/README.md

 ![todo-app-image](https://github.com/matintynn/todo-app-1/blob/master/todo-app.png)

 ### Description:
-Manipulating the DOM with events to add and remove the DOM elements
+Manipulating the DOM with events to create, add and remove nodes from the DOM.

 ### Stack:
 * HTML/CSS